2009 Virginia gubernatorial election: Campaign

-The Democratic primary campaign for governor unofficially began on December 13, 2007, when State Senator Creigh Deeds, who ran for Attorney General of Virginia in 2005, announced that he would run for the Democratic nomination.
+The Democratic primary campaign for governor unofficially began on December 13, 2007, when State Senator Creigh Deeds, who ran for attorney general of Virginia in 2005, announced that he would run for the Democratic nomination.
 State Delegate Brian Moran, brother of Congressman Jim Moran, joined Deeds on January 4, 2008, when he established a political action committee.
-For the following year (before McAuliffe indicated his intentions to run), Deeds and Moran squared off picking up endorsements, and raising money.
+For the following year (before McAuliffe indicated his intentions to run), Deeds and Moran picked up endorsements and raised money.
 On January 3, 2009, McLean resident Terry McAuliffe, former chairman of the Democratic National Committee and chairman of Hillary Clinton's 2008 presidential campaign announced that he was also running.
 The Democratic primary, which took place on June 9, 2009, was the first contested in over twenty years.